The 10 Best Water Parks in Florida for 2026

 5. Adventure Island (Tampa)

 The slide collection is solid if not spectacular.
 Colossal Curl, a rocking half-pipe raft ride, is the standout.
-Vanish Point features three side-by-side drop slides with see-through floors at the launch point, which is a psychological challenge even if the slides themselves aren't the tallest.
+Vanish Point features three side-by-side drop slides with see-through floors at the launch point — a psychological challenge even if the slides themselves aren't the tallest.

-Tickets: $60 to $75 per adult.
+Tickets: $60–75 per adult.
 Combo tickets with Busch Gardens offer strong value.
 Visit Adventure Island's site for current deals.

 Best for: Families who want a water park without the theme park chaos.